Last updated: June 16, 2026

 Tie-in with licensing

 Texas DPS license (90 days) and registration (30 days) are separate.
 Temps do not replace a Texas license if you are past the licensing deadline.
+Valid out-of-state license plus Texas temp registration is a common combo during week three of a move — but expired out-of-state license plus expired temp is trouble at a traffic stop.

 Official starting points